palakgupta2712/astro-portfolio/src/content/posts/Concurrent-Thread-Safe-Queue.md

 tags: ["#PreflightParty", "#hashtag#SecurityFirst", "#hashtag#DataHarmony", "#hashtag#NoMoreWebWalls"]
 ---

-A concurrent thread safe queue is a data structure that allows multiple threads to safely and efficiently add and remove items from the queue concurrently.
-This is in contrast to a regular queue, which is not thread safe and can lead to data corruption if multiple threads access it at the same time.
+<span style="color:orange">A concurrent thread safe queue is a data structure that allows multiple threads to safely and efficiently add and remove items from the queue concurrently.
+This is in contrast to a regular queue, which is not thread safe and can lead to data corruption if multiple threads access it at the same time.</span>

 Concurrent thread safe queues are typically implemented using lock-free or wait-free algorithms.
 Lock-free algorithms avoid using locks altogether, while wait-free algorithms guarantee that no thread will ever be blocked while waiting to access the queue.